Plumbing Backflow Prevention Across Loma Linda, CA

-Loma Linda sits in California's Mediterranean climate region, which brings a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
-For a home's plumbing that means contending with hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Loma Linda lies in California's Mediterranean climate region, and that means a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
+On a home's plumbing that translates to hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — which is why we spec corrosion- and freeze-rated pipe, fittings, and equipment for the local climate.

-The plumbing failures we see most in Loma Linda homes are failing water heaters past their 10–12 year life, dripping faucets and worn fixture cartridges, and corroded low fittings on homes near the coast.
+Our Loma Linda call log is dominated by failing water heaters past their 10–12 year life, dripping faucets and worn fixture cartridges, and corroded low fittings on homes near the coast.
 It's not random — 40 days above 90°F push water heaters and expansion tanks to their limit.
 That's the exact wear and corrosion our Loma Linda trucks carry parts for, fixed in a single visit.

 You received a compliance notice